 How the Trust operates

-We are a Trust (the Crossness Engines Trust) and are governed by a Memorandum and Articles of Association, submitted to and approved by the Charity Commission.
+We are a Trust and are governed by Articles of Association, submitted to and approved by the Charity Commission.

-The Trust currently has some 500 paid-up members.
+The Trust currently has over 500 paid-up members.

 PRESERVING AN INDUSTRIAL CATHEDRAL